top of page

 Search

-• Visit Askja
+• Writer's pictureVisit Askja

 Oskjuvatn Lake in Askja

-How to get to the lake?
+How to Get to the Lake?

 The F-roads are only accessible during the summertime (June to September) but bear in mind that it might vary depending on the weather, it might extend or eventually shorten if the weather gets rough.
 These roads are located in the center region of our beautiful island.

-Since you will probably come from Reykjavik, the distance is approximately 266 KM (165 miles) and it takes about 2 hours and a half to get there.
+Since you will probably come from Reykjavík, the distance is approximately 266 KM (165 miles) and it takes about 2 hours and a half to get there.

 Once you reach Askja, you will see a shelter.
 I highly suggest you talk to the shelter staff, they will be delighted to inform you where to park your car, the lot is about 20 minutes uphill.